katyukha/Odood/docs/odood/src/assembly.md

 odood assembly upgrade [--backup]
 ```

-That will do all the job: pull assembly changes, relink modules, update addons on all databases, etc.
+That will do all the job:
+0. Optionally backup all databases
+1. pull assembly changes,
+2. relink modules,
+3. update addons on all databases.

 ## Assembly management